recofka/Nebulae-DesignSystem/README.md

 - [Turborepo](https://turbo.build/)

 ## Project
-Nebula is developed using Storybook, which makes it easy to explore and visualize the available components.
+Nebulae is developed using Storybook, which makes it easy to explore and visualize the available components.

 #### Components
-The Nebula Design System offers the following core components:
+The Nebulae Design System offers the following core components:

 - Box
 - Text